 Studies that estimate the causal effects of an intervention on one or more development parameters of interest.
 Assessing the costs of the intervention vis-ï¿½-vis the magnitude of impact achieved is important as well.
 Recently, the term impact evaluation has been used to describe studies which use experimental/ quasi experimental methods conducted to determine whether an intervention ought to be considered for scaling up (see also Impact assessment).

-The causal pathway for a research project or program that outlines the expected sequence to achieve desired objectives beginning with inputs, moving through activities and outputs, and culminating in outcomes and impacts.
+The causal pathway for a research cluster or program that outlines the expected sequence to achieve desired objectives beginning with inputs, moving through activities and outputs, and culminating in outcomes and impacts.
 Assumptions underpinning the causal chain and feed‐back loops are usually included (Closely related terms include Logical Framework and Theory of Change.)

 In conducting an evaluation, the absence of bias in due process, in the scope and methodology, and in considering and presenting achievements and challenges.
 The principle applies to the clients of the evaluation, donors and partners, management, beneficiaries, and the evaluation team.